You are currently viewing Holiday Metabolism: Stop Overeating & Prevent Lingering Weight Gain

 • Have an accountability support person or use the buddy system when feeling pressured to indulge.

 • Last resort?
 Claim a possible allergy or non-agreeable gut issue to kindly decline.
-You may want to practice a natural resist statement for the borage of appetizers and desserts.
+You may want to practice a natural resistance statement for the variety of appetizers and desserts.

 These tips can stop the overeating on the holidays and help you to enjoy people or activities instead of feeling bloated or regretful.